 Before joining PK Management, Haddon worked for Fairfield Residential, Associated Estates Realty Corp. and earned his BA from Kent State University.
 He is an avid cyclist and is the captain of Cheryl’s Crew, a cycling team that raises money for Multiple Sclerosis research.
 Spare time is rare, but Haddon is also fond of motorcycles and snow mobiles.

-Wes is responsible for driving sustainable utilities management processes for Bell Partners’ portfolio of over 70,000 apartment homes.
-His extensive experience in utility billing and expense management provides unique focus and support to operations.
-He directs conservation initiatives, procurement strategies in deregulated markets, and manages solid waste and recycling performance for the organization.
-During his tenure at Bell Partners, operations have experienced unprecedented growth in utilities reimbursements significantly impacting the bottom line.
-Wes came to Bell from UDR, where he spent 6 years, most recently as the Director of Energy Management.
+Wes is a business development professional for WellVia Solutions, bringing telemedicine to the multifamily industry.
+Prior to WellVia, he spent 10 years driving sustainable utilities management processes for Bell Partners’ portfolio of over 50,000 apartment homes.
+His extensive experience in utility billing and expense management provided unique focus and support to operations.
+He directed conservation initiatives, procurement strategies in deregulated markets, and managed solid waste and recycling performance for the organization.
+During his tenure at Bell Partners, operations experienced unprecedented growth in utilities reimbursements significantly impacting the bottom line.
+Wes came to Bell from UDR, where he spent 6 years as the Director of Energy Management.
 He served in the United States Air Force for eight years prior to entering the private sector.

-Wes has an MBA from the University of Colorado at Colorado Springs and is an alumnus of the United States Air Force Academy.
-He has cat like quickness and a 2″ vertical leap!
+Wes completed the prestigious Executive Leadership in Sustainability program at Harvard University, has an MBA from the University of Colorado at Colorado Springs and is an alumnus of the United States Air Force Academy.

 Elaine S. Doughty, Utilities Manager, joined Morgan Properties in May of 2011.
 Elaine is responsible for all utility revenue programs, procurement, utility budgeting and reporting, and underwriting utilities for the acquisition team .
 Prior to working for Morgan Properties, Elaine held various positions with Berkshire Communities including utilities management, and asset management.